padiil/iot-adaptive-compression/README.md

  * Docker and Docker Compose installed on your machine.

  ### Step 1: Build and Start the System
  Run the following command in the root directory.
-This will build the Go and Python images and start the network.
+This will build the Go and - images and start the network.

  ```bash
  docker compose up --build